• About

 20 Monday May 2019

-Posted by paulskin in Books
+Posted Books

 My copy of Die Berliner Bürgerwehr is now dismantled ready for repair and re-binding, the soaking evident in the photo was to remove the glued on pages and remnants of the old cover, a little nerve-wracking but all went well.